Estee Lauder snaps up third luxury brand in a month

-(Reuters) - Estee Lauder Cos Inc (EL.N) bought French luxury perfume brand Editions de Parfums Frédéric Malle, its third acquisition in less than a month as the company looks to boost its portfolio of high-end luxury perfumes and skin care brands.
+Nov 7 (Reuters) - Estee Lauder Cos Inc bought French luxury perfume brand Editions de Parfums Frédéric Malle, its third acquisition in less than a month as the company looks to boost its portfolio of high-end luxury perfumes and skin care brands.

 Paris-based Editions de Parfums Frédéric Malle is known for its collection of fragrances designed by master perfumers around the world.
 Terms of the deal were not disclosed.